-FY 2016-2017 Goals:

-Projected 2016-2017 revenue for the Township - \$1,400,000.
+FY 2017-2018 Goals: Projected 2017-2018 revenue for the Township - \$1,499,848.

 Assessor's Office - As done in previous years, the Assessor's Office will conduct a vacancy study of commercial/industrial properties and will analyze businesses and their incomes across the township.
 Residential assessments will be reviewed by neighborhood, and are expected to increase across the township.
 Commercial/industrial appeals will continue to require intergovernmental cooperation between the taxing bodies, assessor, other township assessors and the Will County Board of Review.
-Illinois Property Tax Appeal Board hearings will be held in Springfield, rather than in Joliet.
 The assessor will continue to work with the Will County Supervisor of Assessments Office to increase efficiency, automation and transparency between assessors and the county.
 The collaboration with Will County will improve customer service to the taxpayers.
-Outreach events to the community will be planned and the website will be enhanced, both to help further educate taxpayers on the assessment and tax cycles.
-New CAMA systems will be researched for future advancement in automation and recordkeeping.
-New software, hardware, and email hosting solutions will be researched, and the IT consulting contract will be reviewed.
+Outreach events to the community will be planned to help further educate taxpayers on the assessment and tax cycles.
+A mailer will be sent to educate taxpayers on the exemptions available to them.
+The new CAMA systems will continue to be utilized for future advancement in automation and expansion of recordkeeping abilities.
+Improvements will be made to increase the efficiency of the data sharing processes between the county's systems and our new CAMA.
 As always, deputies will be provided with relevant training.